octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 <amount_tez> is the quantity of tez being transfered to the contract.
 <contract_name> name given to the contract
-<entrypoint_invocation> name of the entry point and corresponding parameters. exemple 'Increment(5)'.
+<entrypoint_invocation> name of the entry point and corresponding parameters. example 'Increment(5)'.

 ⚠️ Notice that the --arg parameter specifies an entry point call.